patternfly/patternfly-react/packages/react-core/src/components/Button/examples/Button.md

 | Link | Links are labeled, but have no background or border.
 Use for actions that require less emphasis, actions that navigate users to another page within the same window, and/or actions that navigate to external pages in a new window.
 Links may be placed inline with text using the `isInline` property.|
 | Plain | Plain buttons have no styling and are intended to be labeled with icons. |
 | Control | Control buttons can be labeled with text or icons.
 Primarily intended to be paired with other controls in an [input group](/components/input-group). |
+| Stateful | Stateful buttons are ideal for displaying the state of notifications.
+They have 3 states: `read`, `unread` and `attention`.

 ### Disabled buttons